 - The suspension of their driver’s license

-- Time in an alcohol education program
+- A mandatory alcohol education program

 Handle Under 21 DUI Charges with a Lawyer

 A DUI lawyer in Los Angeles can help if you are accused of a DUI in California.
 If you handle a DUI charge and avoid a conviction, it will not show up on your record.
-We can work to block evidence against you and to build a defense for your case.
+A lawyer can work to block evidence against you and to build a defense for your case.

-Allow us to work to get your charges dismissed.
-We can also take steps to stand up for you in court.
-Begin working on your charges by contacting us right now.
+Your legal representation will work to get your charges dismissed.
+They can also take steps to stand up for you in court.
+Begin working on your charges by contacting a knowledgeable attorney today.
+A lawyer will advise you on your rights and explain how long a DUI stays on your record in California if you are under 21.